Information for staff on how to open a bank account and how to request an employers' letter.

 Opening a Bank Account

-You will probably wish to open a UK bank account once you are in the UK.
-It is useful to make some preparations for this before you arrive.
-Please also be aware that it can take around 2 weeks for your account to be opened and for you be able to make transactions.
+Unless you have an international account, you will need UK bank account while living in Eidnburgh.
+It can take around 2 weeks for your account to be opened and for you be able to make transactions.
 It is therefore very important that you bring enough money to cover your expenses for this early period.

-Most banks will require you to make an appointment to open an account with them.
-If you can, try to contact them before you travel.
+If you can, try to contact your preferred bank before you travel.
 Some international banks can open an account for you in your current location and transfer it to the UK when you move.
-Otherwise it is sensible to arrange an appointment for when you arrive, otherwise you may find that at busy times of the year they are unable to see you for up to 3 weeks.
+It is sensible to arrange an appointment in advance, if you can.

-If you would like us to provide you with a letter confirming your appointment, please fill in the form below entitled 'Bank Letter Request' and return it to firstname.lastname@example.org
+If you would like us to provide you with a letter confirming you work for the University please fill in the form below and return it to email@example.com